yama23/LikeAppStoreApp/README.md

 # LikeAppStoreApp

-This is, as in the AppStore app, you can content horizontal scrolling.
+This is like the AppStore app, you can content horizontal scrolling.

 This has been achieved by a combination of UITableView and UICollectionView.